NEW T140 PUBLICATION £9.99+p&p

 Discreet screens and padded benches are optional.

-But I'm fairly certain that the next time I chug on down to Battlesbridge on my own true classic desperate to get my regular July or September fix, the girls will be out in ignominous force square-bashing on their usual spots, figurative pennies at the ready.
+But I'm fairly certain that the next time I chug on down to Battlesbridge on my own true classic desperate to get my regular July or September fix, the girls will be out in ignominious force square-bashing on their usual spots, figurative pennies at the ready.

 Is it just that my advancing years have pushed my sensibilities and sensitivities to some absurd breaking point?
 Or is it quite simply that someone out there is taking the P?